 Orange juice: Acidic liquids may not sound or feel good, especially if you have mouth sores from chemotherapy.
 Mix it with another juice, like carrot or beet, to get the benefits and avoid the drawbacks.

-Cruciferous vegetable-based juices: Look for juices that contain vegetables like kale, collards, bok choy, cabbage, or spinach.
+Cruciferous vegetable-based juices: Look for juices containing kale, collards, bok choy, cabbage, or spinach.
 They’re all in the cruciferous family of vegetables and have loads of vitamin A. They also have phytonutrients, or plant-based compounds known to decrease cancer risk.

 Carrot juice: Carrots have beta-carotene, which your body uses to make vitamin A. It’s good for your eyesight, reduces your risk of certain cancers, and can also offset some of the side effects of chemotherapy, like white patches, swelling, and ulcers in your mouth.